nicholaswmin/dom/README.md

 ## todo

+- [ ] fix CI tests
 - [ ] fix event tests
 - [ ] add a carbon snippet here
 - [ ] snippetify that code thing

 ## rationale

-I often need to write short HTML files as usage demos for various UI
-components I might be authoring.
+I often need to write short HTML files as usage demos for various components I might be authoring.
 These demo files must be kept stupidly simple & dependency-free so as not to detract from the actual component by adding additional complexity.
 Frameworks and dependencies are specifically avoided.